pabera/chaplin-i18n/README.md

 It is important to understand that you don't need any localization file for your default language since you directly use the strings in your Handlebars Templates.

-To use I18n, please wrap your string to be translated like this (Attention: I am using HAML templates here!)
+To use I18n, please wrap your string to be translated like this (I am using HAML templates here!)

 ````
 %h1 {{ t "Hello World" }}